UNSW-CEEM/NEMED/README.md

 Please note that this project is released with a [Code of Conduct](CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 ## License
-`nemed` was created by Declan Heim.
+`nemed` was created by Declan Heim and Shayan Naderi.
 It is licensed under the terms of the `BSD 3-Clause license`.

 ## Credits
-Thanks to Shayan Naderi for his contributions to the marginal emissions functionality in this package.

 This template was created using the [`UNSW CEEM template`](https://github.com/UNSW-CEEM/ceem-python-template).
-It also adopts functionality from other UNSW CEEM tools including [`NEMOSIS`](https://github.com/UNSW-CEEM/NEMOSIS) and [`NEMPY`](https://github.com/UNSW-CEEM/nempy).
+It also adopts functionality from sister tools including [`NEMOSIS`](https://github.com/UNSW-CEEM/NEMOSIS) and [`NEMPY`](https://github.com/UNSW-CEEM/nempy).